vleue/bevy_workshop/bevy-workshop/src/terms/bevy.md

 ## Commands

 Commands are used to schedule changes to the World, such as adding or removing entities and components.
-They are executed at synchronization points.
+They are executed later during the same frame, after the system that generated them ended.

 ## Resource